simonneutert/simonneutert.github.io/posts/2026-05-26-opencloud-caddy-home-network.md

 # If you're on an internet-facing server, enable SSL verification for Collabora Online.
 # Please comment out the following line:
 COLLABORA_SSL_VERIFICATION=false
-# Enable home mode in Collabore Online.
+# Enable home mode in Collabora Online.
-# Home users can enable this setting, which in turn disables welcome screen and user feedback popups,
+# Home users can enable this setting, which in turn disables the welcome screen and user feedback popups,
 # but also limits concurrent open connections to 20 and concurrent open documents to 10.
 # Default is false if not specified.
 COLLABORA_HOME_MODE=